mglantz/advanced-networking-workshop/labs/lab-2/README.md

 </p>
 </details>

+---

-:boom: Now it's time to rebuild the lab environment to our new setup.
+:boom: Task 2: Now it's time to rebuild the lab environment to our new setup.
 Use the "sudo containerlab" command like you did before, but add a --reconfigure flag at the end.

 <details>
-<summary>Show example solution</summary>
+<summary>Show example solution: Task 2</summary>
 <p>

 ```